The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Implementation of Evaluation Strategies

+The DGoIM can evaluate a closed term $t$ by starting an execution on the translation $t^\dag$.
+Executions on any translated closed pure terms can be seen in our on-line visualiser\footnote{\url{https://koko-m.github.io/GoI-Visualiser/}}.
+The translations of answer contexts and evaluation contexts are to define a weak simulation of the sub-machine semantics by the DGoIM, which is then used to prove soundness, completeness and efficiency of the DGoIM.

 The annotation of bold-stroke edges means each edge of a bunch is labelled with an element of the annotating multiset, in a one-to-one manner.
 In particular if a bold-stroke edge is annotated by a variable $x$, all edges in the bunch are annotated by the variable $x$.
+Translation $E^\ddag_M$ of an evaluation context has one input and one output that are not annotated, which we refer to as the ``main'' input and the ``main'' output.
 These annotations are only used to define the translations, and are subsequently ignored during execution.

 The translations are based on the so-called ``call-by-value'' translation of linear logic to intuitionistic logic (e.g.\ \cite{MaraistOTW99}).
 Only the translation of abstraction can be accompanied by a $\oc$-box, which captures the fact that only values (i.e.\ abstractions) can be duplicated (see the basic rule~(\ref{eq:10}) in Fig.~\ref{fig:MockMachine}).
 Note that only one $\lb{C}$-node is introduced for each bound variable.
 This is vital to achieve constant cost in looking up a variable, namely in realising the basic rule~(\ref{eq:9}) in Fig.~\ref{fig:MockMachine}.